-- 314 Abstract Algebra II (3) (PR: MATH 313 or POI) A continuation of MATH 313.
-(Spring, odd years) - 317 Number Theory with Math History (3) (PR: MATH 221) This course serves as an introduction to the theory of numbers.
+- 317 Number Theory with History of Mathematics (3) (PR: MATH 221) This course serves as an introduction to the theory of numbers.
 Areas of focus include congruencies, the distribution of primes, primitive roots, quadratic reciprocity, and perfect numbers with special emphasis on the historical development and personalities behind each topic.
-(Fall, odd years) - 350 Numerical Methods (3) (PR: CSC 1232-1232L and MATH 202, or POI; XL: CSC 350) A study of the use of the computer to solve mathematical problems of interest to scientists and engineers.
+(Fall, odd years) - Numerical Methods (3) (PR: CSC 1232-1232L and MATH 202, or POI; XL: CSC 350) A study of the use of the computer to solve mathematical problems of interest to scientists and engineers.
 Topics include root finding (bisection, secant, Newton, Muller), numerical differentiation (Richardson extrapolation), integration (Gaussian quadrature, adaptive methods), systems of linear equations (Gaussian, pivoting), and ordinary differential equations (Taylor, Runga-Kutta).
 Special emphasis is placed on using matrix methods where appropriate.
 Students are expected to write at least 10 programs illustrating these topics.
 (Spring, even years) - 398 Honors Research (3-6) - 401 Differential Equations (3) (PR: MATH 301 or 302 and POI) This course includes first and second order differential equations and linear equations with constant and variable coefficients.
 Topics will include separable equations, exact equations, integrating factors, method of undetermined coefficients, reduction of order, variation of parameters, series solution near an ordinary point, and series solution near a regular singular point.
-(Spring) - 405 Introduction to Analysis I (3) (PR: MATH 221 and 302) This course include topics such as the real number system, the completeness property, numerical sequences and series, continuity and uniform continuity of functions, differentiation, the Riemann integral, sequences and series of functions, and metric spaces (Fall, odd years) - 406 Introduction to Analysis II (3) (PR: MATH 405) A continuation of MATH 405.
-(Spring, even years) - 430 Senior Seminar for Mathematics Teachers (1) (PR: Senior Mathematics Education Majors) Students will explore secondary school mathematics using peer teaching and peer review.
-The course will help prepare students for student teaching and provide a review of topics typically covered on the standardized test used for teacher certification. - 440 Senior Capstone in Mathematics (3) (PR: Senior Traditional or Applied Mathematics Majors) A seminar for senior Traditional and Applied Mathematics majors, emphasizing the application of previous content to the study of new topics.
+(Spring) - Advanced Calculus (3) (PR: MATH 221 and 302) This course include topics such as the real number system, the completeness property, numerical sequences and series, continuity and uniform continuity of functions, differentiation, the Riemann integral, sequences and series of functions, and metric spaces (Fall, odd years) - 430 Senior Seminar for Mathematics Teachers (1) (PR: Senior Mathematics Education Majors) Students will explore secondary school mathematics using peer teaching and peer review.
+The course will help prepare students for student teaching and provide a review of topics typically covered on the standardized test used for teacher certification. - Senior Capstone in Mathematics (3) (PR: Senior Traditional or Applied Mathematics Majors) A seminar for senior Traditional and Applied Mathematics majors, emphasizing the application of previous content to the study of new topics.
 Supervising faculty member(s) facilitate students' projects, including both written and oral presentations.
-(Spring) - 441 Senior Capstone in Teaching Mathematics (1) (PR: Senior Mathematics Education Majors CO: EDSD 400, 401, 402) The capstone for senior Mathematics Education majors is taken in conjunction with student teaching.
+(Spring) - Senior Capstone in Teaching Mathematics (1) (PR: Senior Mathematics Education Majors CO: EDSD 400, 401, 402) The capstone for senior Mathematics Education majors is taken in conjunction with student teaching.
 Students keep a journal to reflect upon their mastery of mathematical knowledge and their understanding of teaching and learning.
 The supervising faculty member(s) observe and assess the majors' content knowledge and student teaching.
 (Spring) - Directed Study in Mathematics (1-3) Hours and credit arranged to meet the needs of the student.
 Open to junior and senior departmental majors by special permission.
-Subject matter pertaining to the student's field of interest. - 444 Internship (1-6) - 446 Readings (1-9)

-- 448 Research (1-9)

-- 450 Seminar (1-9)

-- 452 Special Projects (1-9)

-- 458 Special Topics (1-6)
+Subject matter pertaining to the student's field of interest. - 444 Internship (1-6) - 446 Readings (1-9) - 448 Research (1-9) - 450 Seminar (1-9) - 452 Special Projects (1-9) - 458 Special Topics (1-6)